example42/Example42-tutorials/slides/PuppetTutorial/23_Puppet_Reporting.md

-  The File[/etc/motd] resource is defined in the class example42::commonsetup A diff is shown of what has changed (the diff appears when running puppet agent -t in interactive mode) The original file has been filebucketed (saved) with checksum 623bcd5f8785251e2cd00a88438d6d08 You can retrieve the original file in /var/lib/puppet/clientbucket/6/2/3/b/c/d/5/f/623bcd5f8785251e2cd00a88438d6d08/contents
-  You can search for all the old versions of /etc/motd with
+  The File[/etc/motd] resource is defined in the class example42::commonsetup A diff is shown of what has changed (the diff appears when running puppet agent -t in interactive mode) The original file has been filebucketed (saved) with checksum 623bcd5f8785251e2cd00a88438d6d08 We can retrieve the original file in /var/lib/puppet/clientbucket/6/2/3/b/c/d/5/f/623bcd5f8785251e2cd00a88438d6d08/contents We can search for all the old versions of /etc/motd with

     grep -R '/etc/motd' /var/lib/puppet/clientbucket/*